finnjwohner/PersonalWebsite.html/README.md

 # PersonalWebsite.html
-This is the personal website I worked on just to show people that I know how to use HTML &amp; CSS as well as a little JavaScript when applying for internships.
+This is the personal website I worked on back in mid 2020 just to show people that I know how to use HTML &amp; CSS as well as a little JavaScript when applying for internships.

 [View it here](https://frrinz.github.io/PersonalWebsite.html/)